String Manipulation

 '26/Jan/2004:10:47:58 -0800]"GET /stat141/Winter04 HTTP/1.1" 301 328 "http://anson.ucdavis.edu/courses""Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.0; .NET CLR 1.1.4322)"']

-The second string has the date information, and if we want the day, month, and year, we can split that string on a colon.
+The second string has the date information, and to get the day, month, and year, we can split that string on a colon:

 log_entry.split('[')[1].split(':')[0]